 The asthma APGAR (activities, persistent, triggers, asthma medications, response to therapy) tools in primary care practices have been shown to improve rates of asthma control and reduce emergency room and urgent care visits.

 Asthma is considered the most common chronic disease seen in children.
-It is a significant cause for missing school as well frequent emergency department and urgent care visits.
-The use of inhaled corticosteroids have been shown to improve asthma control but adherence is low amongst all populations.
-In a study performed in Massachusettes between 2012 and 2015 the impact of school nurse-supervised asthma therapy program on healthcare utilization was reviewed.
+It is a significant cause for missing school as well as frequent emergency department and urgent care visits.
+The use of inhaled corticosteroids has been shown to improve asthma control but adherence is low amongst all populations.
+In a study performed in Massachusettes between 2012 and 2015, the impact of the school nurse-supervised asthma therapy program on healthcare utilization was reviewed.
 The children who participated in this study were identified as high risk and had persistent asthma.
 The study recognized poor adherence to medications by this group of children as well.
 These children were given their inhaled corticosteroid monitored by the school nurse daily to twice daily.
 This was a retrospective study where data was analyzed and electronic health records were reviewed to follow asthma-related emergency department and hospital visits both before the study and after the study.
 Refills of albuterol and prednisone through pharmacy records and medical records were obtained.
 Lastly, the research assistants reviewed school absenteeism reports from school nurses.
 [Level III Cohort Case-Control studies] The study showed a reduction in both emergency department and hospital visits as well as decreased refills in albuterol in the post-intervention group versus pre-intervention.
 This small study showed that collaboration with a school nurse to provide supervised asthma medication can reduce health care utilization in school-aged children and provide better asthma control overall.

 |||Myers TR,Tomasio L, Asthma: 2015 and beyond.
 Respiratory care.
 2011 Sep [PubMed PMID: 21944687]|